Temporary resident permit (TRP) for victims of family violence

 - Protection of individuals in cases of family violence

 Family violence is generally defined as any form of abuse or neglect inflicted by a family member.
 In this context, TRPs are intended for cases of family violence from a spouse or common-law partner.
-In assessing eligibility for a TRP, the officer considers if the foreign national is
+In assessing if the criteria are met for issuance of a FMV-TRP, in accordance with the corresponding MIs, the officer determines if there are reasonable grounds to believe that the out-of-status foreign national meets both of the following criteria:

 - physically located in Canada and experiencing abuse, including physical, sexual, psychological or financial abuse or neglect, from their spouse or common-law partner while in Canada